jqlang/jq/docs/README.md

 `make jq.1` to build the manpage manually, and `make tests/man.test` to update the manual tests.

-To build the website, run `pipenv run python3 build_website.py --root /output` in the `docs/` directory.
-To serve them locally, you can run `python3 -m http.server`.
+To build the website, run `pipenv run python3 build_website.py` in the `docs/` directory.
+To serve them locally, you can run `python3 -m http.server -d output`.